 Dental Bridge Process With Dr. Slepchik

 Placing a bridge with Dr. Slepchik requires two appointments.
 During the first appointment, we prepare the abutment teeth for their crowns and take measurements and photos for your bridge.
 To prepare the teeth, Dr. Slepchik shaves off a portion of the healthy teeth on all sides and the top.
 This makes room for the crowns to sit atop the teeth, covering them all the way down to the gum line.
-Next, we take precise impressions, along with photos, of your teeth with Itero, our digital impression system.
-These are sent to the dental lab for the creation of your custom bridge.
+Next, we take precise impressions and photos of your teeth with Itero, our digital impression system.
+This is sent to the dental lab to create your custom bridge.
 This process takes two weeks, so, in the meantime, you wear a temporary bridge on your prepared teeth.
 Your smile looks natural.
 No one would know it is not your real teeth unless you tell them.

 You return here to cement your bridge when we receive it from our lab.
 Dr. Slepchik verifies that the bridge fits properly and the colour matches your adjacent teeth.
 He’ll adjust the fit according to your feedback.
-In some cases, he may place the bridge with temporary cement to allow you to see how it feels for a few days of normal use.
+He may sometimes place the bridge with temporary cement to allow you to see how it feels for a few days of normal use.
 Once you’re satisfied with the fit, the bridge is permanently cemented onto your teeth.
 You can use your bridge immediately.

 Is The Dental Bridge Procedure Painful?

 Getting a dental bridge is a quick and painless process.
-A gentle injection using the Wand and Dental Vibe, numbs the area being treated.
-This prevents discomfort as he uses a small dental instrument to prepare for the dental crowns.
-The second visit, when the bridge is permanently cemented, may occur without the need for any anesthetic.
+A gentle computerized injection numbs the area being treated.
+This prevents discomfort as he uses a small dental instrument to prepare the dental crowns.
+The second visit, when the bridge is permanently cemented, may occur without needing any anesthetic.

 Types Of Tooth Bridge Options Offered Here